Hypospadias in boys

 • Women who use fertility treatments or took certain hormones have a higher risk of having baby with hypospadias.

-How is Pediatric Hypospadias treated?
+How is hypospadias in boys treated?

 Prevention